rishabpurba/to-do-list/README.md

 # to-do-list
 It is a to do list app which works with Mongoose and Node js.
 Tech stack used is Mongoose,Node js and express.
- Ejs is used for rendering and mongodb to store data and mongoose as the dbms.
+ Ejs is used for rendering and mongoose as the dbms.